-CLAS 250W Greeks, Romans and Barbarians (1)
+CLAS 250W Greeks, Romans and Barbarians (4)

 Herodotus, Caesar, and Tacitus will be consulted, along with comedy, tragedy, fragments of ethnographers and passages from other primary sources to see how perceptions of barbarians changed over time, affected by the ways that Greek and Roman interaction with them changed.
 In order to better understand how recent history shapes our interpretation of ancient culture, we will study post-colonialist, Afro-centric, and "anti-anti-Semitic" approaches to the Greco-Roman image of Egyptians, Persians, Indians, Scythians, Libyans, Ethiopians, Phrygians, Lydians, Gauls, Britons, and Germans.
-Credit may only be earned in one of the following: <a href="https://greek.org
+Credit may only be earned in one of the following: GREEK 350W, LATIN 350W or CLAS 250W.

-General Education Requirement Fulfillment: Writing-centered; Arts & Humanities
+- General Education Requirement Fulfillment: Writing-centered; Arts & Humanities; World Engagement: CV

-• Prerequisite: No seniors
+- Prerequisite: No seniors

+- Offering: Triennially in spring

-• Instructor: Bachvarova
+- Instructor: Bachvarova